BlockChef/ig-feed-generator/README.md

 The flowchart represents the overall workflow of an Automated Instagram Feed Posting system, starting from user input to the final posting on Instagram.
 Here's a breakdown of each component in the flowchart:
 User Input:
 The process begins when a user inputs the details for an Instagram post, including the caption, images, videos, hashtags, and other metadata.
-Data Collection:
-The system gathers additional data, such as trending hashtags or relevant topics, to enhance the post.
-This might involve fetching information from social media trends or news sources.
 Data Validation:
 The input data undergoes validation checks to ensure it is complete, and consistent with the intended post.
 This step ensures that all the required fields are filled and that the content aligns with Instagram’s posting guidelines.
 Content Generation: